Wondering how to deal with anxiety when dating a woman you really like?

 Remember, if you experience dating anxiety, you are not alone.
 Almost everyone has felt that way at one time or another in their lives.
 And it’s not a negative thing to feel anxious.

-If you follow the above tips for how to deal with anxiety while dating, and follow this strategy, you should be able to go on all your dates with confidence and eventually reach all of your dating and relationship goals!
+If you follow the above tips for how to deal with anxiety when dating, and follow this strategy, you should be able to go on all your dates with confidence and eventually reach all of your dating dating goals so you can have a real relationship with woman you who’s most ideal for you.